PrigentNico/PSARDashboard/README.md

      .\PSarDashboard.ps1

-Then you must open the your web browser and type:
+Then you must open your web browser and type:

 > http://localhost:1002